wentin/underlineJS/README.md

 The goal of this project is not to succeed, but fail.

-If one day there is absolutely no reason to use this third party js library to render underline, I would be very happy.
-That means the browser has supported  this feature natively.
-And that is my goal, to push the W3C further in a pixel-perfect, designer-friendly route.
+If one day there is absolutely no reason to use this third party js library to render underline, it reached its ultimate goal: to fail completely.
+Because that means the browser has supported  this feature natively.
+That is what this project is about, to push the W3C further in a pixel-perfect, designer-friendly route.

 [Marcin Wichary](https://twitter.com/mwichary)'s ideal underline:
 * be able to change the width of the line (with additional half-pixel/retina support),